Consensys/linea-specification/prc/bls/notes/notes.md

 |     1 |     0 | G1_MEMBERSHIP |

 so as to prove non-membership.
 Note that in the first case we prove C1 non-membership as it is cheaper than G1 non-membership, and that is enough to justify failure.
-- BLS12_G2ADD: send to C2_MEMBERSHIP circuit the first point predicted not to be in C2, so as to prove non-membership.
+- BLS12_G2ADD: send to C2_MEMBERSHIP circuit the point predicted not to be in C2, so as to prove non-membership.
 - BLS12_G2MSM:
 Based on the predictions related to a point being in C2 or G2, the following cases are possible: